-Induction motor is also called asynchronous motor as it runs at a speed other than the synchronous speed.
-Like any other electrical motor, induction motor have two main parts namely rotor and stator.
+An induction motor is also called asynchronous motor as it runs at a speed other than the synchronous speed.
+Like any other electrical motor, induction motors have two main parts – the rotor and the stator.

 - Squirrel Cage Induction Motor